 Paradigm summary

-We describe here how we use computational models to gauge the optimality of participants’ decisions and to build theories about the sources of participants’ bias in these tasks.
+Here, we describe how we use computational models to gauge the optimality of participants’ decisions and to build theories about the source(s) of participants’ bias in these tasks.
 First, we briefly describe the features of our paradigms that are relevant for understanding the operations of the models.
 More specific methods for individual studies will be described in separate sections later.